Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

 Now we plug back in the contact structure~$\xi_+$.

-\begin{defi} \emph{A divided Legendrian ribbon graph} (respectively, \emph{an enhanced divided Legendrian ribbon graph}) is a divided spatial ribbon graph (respectively, an enhanced divided spatial ribbon graph)~$\rho$ such that~$\Gamma_\rho$ is a Legendrian graph, and there are representatives~$F\in S_\rho$ and~$\delta\in\Delta(F)$ with the following properties: \begin{enumerate} \item $\delta$ is disjoint from~$V_\rho$; \item each connected component of~$\delta$ is an arc intersecting~$\Gamma_\rho$ exactly once; \item each edge of~$\rho$ has at most one intersection with~$\delta$; \item $F$ is tangent to~$\xi_+$ along all edges of~$\rho$ that are disjoint from~$\delta$; \item if an edge~$e$ of~$\rho$ intersects~$\delta$ (such edges are called~\emph{divided}), then~$e$ is a $-1$-arc of the characteristic foliation of~$F$, i.e.\ a Legendrian arc such that the contact plane~$\xi_+(p)$ makes a negative half-turn relative to the tangent plane~$T_pF$ when~$p$ traverses the edge~$e$, and~$\xi_+(p)\ne T_pF$ for~$p\in\interior(e)$; \item the orientation of each connected component~$\beta\subset\delta$ agrees with the coorientation of~$\xi_+$ at the point~$\beta\cap\Gamma_\rho$. \end{enumerate} \end{defi}
+\begin{defi} \emph{A divided Legendrian ribbon graph} is a divided spatial ribbon graph~$\rho$ such that~$\Gamma_\rho$ is a Legendrian graph, and there are representatives~$F\in S_\rho$ and~$\delta\in\Delta(F)$ with the following properties: \begin{enumerate} \item $\delta$ is disjoint from~$V_\rho$; \item each connected component of~$\delta$ is an arc intersecting~$\Gamma_\rho$ exactly once; \item each edge of~$\rho$ has at most one intersection with~$\delta$; \item $F$ is tangent to~$\xi_+$ along all edges of~$\rho$ that are disjoint from~$\delta$; \item if an edge~$e$ of~$\rho$ intersects~$\delta$ (such edges are called~\emph{divided}), then~$e$ is a $-1$-arc of the characteristic foliation of~$F$, i.e.\ a Legendrian arc such that the contact plane~$\xi_+(p)$ makes a negative half-turn relative to the tangent plane~$T_pF$ when~$p$ traverses the edge~$e$, and~$\xi_+(p)\ne T_pF$ for~$p\in\interior(e)$; \item the orientation of each connected component~$\beta\subset\delta$ agrees with the coorientation of~$\xi_+$ at the point~$\beta\cap\Gamma_\rho$. \end{enumerate} \end{defi}

 It is not hard to see that, if~$\Gamma$ is a Legendrian graph with the set of vertices~$V$ such that any edge is a smooth simple arc, and~$X$ is a subset of edges of~$\Gamma$, then there is a unique divided Legendrian ribbon graph~$\rho$ with~$\Gamma_\rho=\Gamma$, $V_\rho=V$ such that the set of divided edges of~$\Gamma$ is~$X$.